For a printable version of the rules

 BOTH team captains are responsible for emailing / mailing all score sheets for every shoot, whether at HOME or AWAY, to the league secretary as promptly as possible, in order to have the results compiled on a weekly basis.
 Score sheets must contain all shooters full PRINTED NAMES, in a legible manner.
 Please check all your math and sign the score sheet, before you leave the trap field.

 The league championship process, for each division, will be determined at the Annual Organizational Meeting, where the club representatives will decide upon the divisional format for the coming season.

-The league shooting format for 2016 will consist of 19 weeks of team competition (the regular season) starting April 12th and April 13th.
+The league shooting format for 2019 will consist of 18 weeks of team competition (the regular season) starting April 9th and April 10th.
 This year, no shoots will be scheduled the week of July 4th.
-There are 45 or more teams this year.
-Seven or eight teams each, in six divisions.
-AA, A and B divisions shoot on Wednesdays. there are ten teams in C, and D divisions, they shoot on Tuesdays If a division has seven teams, they will have byes which will rewuire 19 weeks for the regular season.
+There are 41 or more teams this year.
+Seven teams in divisions.
+AA, A and B, They shoot on Wednesdays. there are ten teams in C, and D divisions, they shoot on Tuesdays If a division has seven teams, they will have byes which will rewuire 19 weeks for the regular season.
 Ten team divisions will nothave any byes.
 In the event of a tie in the final standings for either first, second, or third place, those teams involved will conduct a 250 target shoot off.
 The shoot off locations and dates will be coordinated by the league secretary.
 Shoot off dates are Tuesday August 20th and Wednesday, August 28th.
 Neutral fields will be selected by the League Secretary.